-With respect to trial and settlement for intellectual property rights proceedings, there are no specifically applicable provisions.
+There are no specifically applicable provisions with respect to trial and settlement for intellectual property rights proceedings.
 However, in practice, the trial will be divided into two parts.
 The court’s first focus is on determining whether the infringement of the intellectual property right is established.
-Then, only after a court tentatively concludes the establishment of the infringement will it assess the damages incurred by a plaintiff.
+A court will assess the damages incurred by a plaintiff only after it tentatively concludes the establishment of the infringement.

 A case is determined solely by a legal judge.
 The Japanese legal system has neither technical judges nor jury trials for intellectual property cases.

-In the Tokyo District Court and the Osaka District Court, there are special divisions for intellectual property matters (four divisions at the Tokyo District Court and two divisions at the Osaka District Court) where judges who are experienced in intellectual property matters hear and decide cases.
-The judges in these courts and the IPHC do not necessarily have technical backgrounds.
-The courts retain judicial research officials who have a technical background to help judges understand any technology issues involved in a case.
-The courts can also appoint and request expert advisers to assist judges with a case where advanced, complicated or specialised technology issues are involved.
+In the Tokyo District Court and the Osaka District Court, there are special divisions for intellectual property matters (four divisions at the Tokyo District Court and two divisions at the Osaka District Court), where judges who are experienced in intellectual property matters hear and decide cases.
+The judges in these courts and the IPHC do not necessarily have technical backgrounds; the courts retain judicial research officials who have a technical background to help judges understand any technology issues involved in a case.
+The courts can also appoint and request expert advisers to assist judges with any case involving advanced, complicated or specialised technology issues.

-Parties cannot influence who will judge a case, although a party can request to avoid a certain judge if he or she has reason to believe that the judge cannot be impartial.
-This could be due to a particular relationship with the other party, eg, being a relative of one party).
+Parties cannot influence who will judge a case, although a party can request to avoid a certain judge if he or she has reason to believe that said judge cannot be impartial, due to a particular relationship with the other party (eg, being a relative of one party).